Olivenda/quill-Linux-Editor/README.md

 3. **Open-Source**: You may modify, distribute, and use this template as long as you adhere to the above conditions.

+## How to Download the Editor

+Fedora :
+Goto the Newest Release
+Download quill.rpm
+Open Terminal in your Downloads Folder and type:

+	sudo dnf install quill.rpm

 ## Launching the Editor

 1. Compile the editor using the provided `Makefile`: